ddnet/ddnet/README.md

 Then add `-DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/mingw64.toolchain` to the **initial** CMake command line.

+## Cross-compiling on Linux/Windows to Android

+Cross-compilation to Android is explained in a [separate guide](scripts/android/README.md).

 ## Cross-compiling on Linux to WebAssembly via Emscripten

 Install Emscripten cross-compilers (e.g. `sudo apt install emscripten`) on a modern linux distro.